Vitamin K: The Forgotten Vitamin

 8-minute read•July 11th, 2018

 Nothing increases appeal like an air of mystery.
 And no-one is more specialised in mystery than vitamin K. Sometimes referred to as ‘the forgotten vitamin’, it continues to keep its secrets.
-Next to its known involvement in blood clotting and bone formation, studies from the last decade are starting to connect it more and more with cognitive health and even a potential role in the prevention of Alzheimer’s disease.
+Vitamin K is known for the involvement in blood clotting and bone formation.

 Let’s review the most important findings about vitamin K so far.

 Short on time?